-BAPATLA ENGINEERING COLLEGE:: BAPATLA (Autonomous) LINEAR ALGEBRA AND ODE

-I B.Tech -I Semester (Code: 18MA001)
+BAPATLA ENGINEERING COLLEGE:: BAPATLA (Autonomous) LINEAR ALGEBRA AND ODE I B.Tech -I Semester (Code: 18MA001)

-Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuo us Internal Assessment : 50 Semester Er nd Examina ation (3 Hours) : 50
+Lectures 4 Tutorial 0 Practical 0 0 Credits 3 Continuous Internal Assessment 50 Semester En d Examina ation (3 Hours) ••• 50

-- Solve a system of linear homogeneous and non-homogeneous equations, finding the inverse of a given square matrix and also its Eigen values and Eigen vectors - Identify the type of a given differential equation and select and apply the appropriate analytical technique for finding the solution of first order and higher order ordinary differential equations. - Create and analyze mathematical models using first and second order differential equations to solve application problems that arises in engineering. - Solve a linear differential equation with constant coefficients with the given initial conditions using Laplace Transforms
+- 1. To learn about solving a system of linear homogeneous and non-homogeneous equations, finding the inverse of a given square matrix and also its Eigen values and Eigen vectors. - 2.
+Identify the type of a given differential equation and select and apply the appropriate Analytical technique for finding the solution of first order and higher order ordinary Differential equations. - 3.
+Create and analyze mathematical models using first and second order differential equations to solve application problems that arises in engineering. - 4.
+To learn about solving linear Differential equations with constant coefficients with the given initial conditions using Laplace transform technique.